 Where can you find business growth support?

-There are several ways to find business support across the UK, but when it comes specifically to business growth, our members have found peer advisory boards to be incredibly effective.
+There are several ways to find business support across the UK, but our members have found peer advisory boards to be incredibly effective regarding business growth.

 Here are some thoughts from business owners who have worked with us:

 "Being a member of a TAB Board has really helped me to focus on moving my business forward.
 We now have clear goals and the learning from the support materials and board challenge has been invaluable.
 Martin is a fantastic mentor who listens and truly understands my business.
 The advice and motivation he has provided has been truly inspirational.
 TAB is great value for money and I would recommend it to any business."